har33sh/NER/README.md

         python train.py

-     Pre-processing - By default the pre-processing is disabled as it takes a lot of time, if you want to enable it please goto train.py and uncomment
+     Pre-processing - By default the pre-processing is disabled as it takes a lot of time, if you want to enable it please goto train.py and uncomment (line 196)

         data = pre_process(dataset)